pedrohasselmann/shapeimager/README.rst

 Benchmarks
 ----------

-Benchmarks with an image with 1024 x 1024 pixels using OSIRIS-REx SPICE Kernels and the asteroid Bennu shapemodel of 786432 facets performs in less than 20 seconds in general.
+Benchmarks with an image of 1024 x 1024 pixels using NASA/OSIRIS-REx SPICE Kernels and a shape model of asteroid Bennu of 786432 facets perform in less than 20 seconds in general.
 Time variations can arise depending on the asteroid distance, shadowing and shapemodel resolution.